CIM Impact Report

 The corporate sustainability of CIM itself is central to achieving our vision and mission.
 We recognise we must hold ourselves to the highest standards, and embed responsible practices into our broader business.

-- CIM launched its Innovate Reconciliation Action Plan earlier this year.
-CIM’s Innovate Reconciliation Action Plan reflects our commitment to move from reflection to action—building meaningful relationships, implementing structured initiatives, and embedding reconciliation into how we invest and operate.
+• CIM launched its Innovate Reconciliation Action Plan last year and reflects our commitment to move from reflection to action—building meaningful relationships, implementing structured initiatives, and embedding reconciliation into how we invest and operate.

 Our Associations